Guns N' Roses: G N' R Lies

-During a November 1987 show in Atlanta, Rose assaulted multiple security guards and was held backstage by police.
-The band continued the concert with a roadie performing lead vocals.
+During a November 1987 concert in Atlanta, Rose assaulted several security guards and was detained backstage by police, while the band completed the performance with a roadie on vocals.
 (Note: Rose was held backstage and allowed to leave if he apologized to the guards; but refused and was arrested.)
-Riots nearly broke out during two August 1988 shows in New York.
-At England's Monsters of Rock festival, held that same month, two fans were crushed to death during the group's set by the slam-dancing crowd.
-During the first of four October 1989 dates opening for the Rolling Stones at the L.A.
-Coliseum, Rose announced that the shows would be the group's last if certain members of the band did not stop "dancing with Mr. Brownstone", a reference to the band's song of the same name about heroin.
-"That was serious", the singer remarked.
-"I'm not gonna be a part of watching them kill each other, just killing themselves off.
-Everybody was pissed at me, but afterwards Slash's mom came and shook my hand and so did his brothers."
-Events such as these helped earn Guns N' Roses the moniker "the most dangerous band in the world".
+Near-riots occurred at two August 1988 shows in New York.
+That same month, two fans were crushed to death during the band's performance at England's Monsters of Rock festival.
+In October 1989, while opening for the Rolling Stones at the Los Angeles Coliseum, Rose warned that the shows would be the band's last if members did not stop using drugs, referencing the song "Mr. Brownstone".
+Incidents such as these contributed to Guns N' Roses being labeled "the most dangerous band in the world".